Tanzida999/Tanzida999/README.md

 - 👋 Hi, I’m Tanzida
-- 🌱 I’m a web Developer.
+- 🌱 I’m a CS graduate.
+Passionate about blockchain and full stack web development.
 - 📫 How to reach me: you can send a mail at this mail I'd: nowshinsara999@gmail.com

 <!---